How to apply for course accreditation

 Assessment and confirmation of accreditation

-We will assess your submission and confirm in writing if we approve the course for accreditation.
+We will assess your submission against the standards.
+We will then confirm in writing if we approve the course for accreditation.

-We may seek more information from you before we decide.
+We may seek more information from you before making a decision.

 If we approve your course, we will: